 What if I have a conflict with the individual and/or group interview times?

 Due to the timeline of our recruitment process, interview concerns will be handled on a case-by-case basis.
 Please send an email to firstname.lastname@example.org as soon as possible with the reason for your conflict.
 The sooner we are aware of your situation, the more likely we will be able to accommodate you.

 What does compensation look like for each Residence Life staff position?

 Please see the position description for details regarding compensation for each Residence Life student leader position.
 Details are provided in the application materials, and in the staff position description.

-For other inquires please email firstname.lastname@example.org.
+For other inquires please send an email message to email@example.com.